Fysh-Fyve/fysh/docs/PDD/md/02-concept-of-operation.md

 Our capstone project is focused on developing an esoteric programming language - Fysh.
 Fysh is designed for RISC-V architechture.
-Inspired by leaders in the esoteric world, languages like brainfuck and chicken, Fysh aims to introduce a unique sytax and a hardware noise based random number generator.
+Inspired by leaders in the esoteric world, languages like brainfuck [@brainfuck] and Chicken [@chicken], Fysh aims to introduce a unique sytax and a hardware noise based random number generator.
 Our goal is to combine our technical skills and creativity to create a language that is not only fun but also expands our experience and knowledge in compiler design.
 This project aims towards exploring new possibilites in programming language design.

 ### Learning about RISC-V ISA